Receivables turnover ratio

 Definition and explanation

-Receivables turnover ratio (also known as debtors turnover ratio) is an activity ratio which measures how many times, on average, an entity collects its trade receivables during a selected period.
+Receivables turnover ratio (also known as debtors turnover ratio) is an activity ratio which measures how many times, on average, an entity collects its trade receivables during a selected period of time.
 It is computed by dividing the entity’s net credit sales by its average receivables for the period.

-This ratio, together with average collection period ratio, indicates how quickly a business entity is able to convert its credit sales into cash and thus helps in evaluating the liquidity of receivables the business owns.
+This ratio, together with average collection period ratio, indicates how quickly a business entity can be expected to convert its credit sales into cash and thus helps evaluate the liquidity of its receivables.
 Like some other activity ratios, receivables turnover ratio is expressed in times like 5 times per quarter or 12 times per year etc.

-The commercial entities should determine their receivables turnover ratio from time to time because it is directly linked with the availability of cash, or its equivalent, which they can use to meet their day to day operating expenses as well as their short-term obligations.
+Commercial entities should determine their receivables turnover ratio from time to time because it is directly linked with the availability of cash or its equivalent, which they can use to meet their day to day operating expenses and short-term obligations.

 Formula of receivables turnover ratio